 R4052: HTTP Authentication MUST use the following parameters for username and password of the HTTP Request: UserName, PIN / Password.

-The UserName is supplied to the DEVICE during HTTP authentication and MAY be used for establishing multiple access control classes, such as administrators, users, and guests.
+The UserName is supplied to the SERVICE during HTTP authentication and MAY be used for establishing multiple access control classes, such as administrators, users, and guests.
 The naming and use of UserName is implementation-dependent and out of the scope of this profile.

 R4053: If no UserName is provided, "admin" SHALL be used as the default UserName.